SharkUncle/deep-abyss/OWASP_DC.md

 For updating it you will need an API key to the NVD data-feed.
 You can obtain a key directly on the NVD web site: https://nvd.nist.gov/developers/request-an-api-key

-You need to give some information, don't worry it just demand:
+You need to give some informations, don't worry it just asking:
 - Organization Name
 - Email Address
 - Organization Type